 Diseases of the heart and blood vessels, called cardiovascular diseases (CVD), are very common.
 The leading cause of CVD is atherosclerosis.

 Atherosclerosis is the buildup of plaque inside arteries (see Figure below).
 Plaque consists of cell debris, cholesterol, and other substances.
 Factors that contribute to plaque buildup include a high-fat diet and smoking.
 As plaque builds up, it narrows the arteries and reduces blood flow.
 You can watch an animation about atherosclerosis at these links: http://www.youtube.com/watch?v=fLonh7ZesKs and http://www.youtube.com/watch?v=qRK7-DCDKEA.

 The fatty material inside the artery on the right is plaque.
 Notice how much narrower the artery has become.
 Less blood can flow through it than the normal artery.

 Coronary Heart Disease

-occurs when the blood supply to part of the heart muscle is blocked and cardiac muscle fibers die.
-Coronary heart disease is the leading cause of death of adults in the United States.
+Atherosclerosis of arteries that supply the heart muscle is called coronary heart disease.
+This disease may or may not have symptoms, such as chest pain.
+As the disease progresses, there is an increased risk of heart attack.
+A heart attack occurs when the blood supply to part of the heart muscle is blocked and cardiac muscle fibers die.
+Coronary heart disease is the leading cause of death of adults in the U.S.

 Preventing Cardiovascular Disease